ankowals/saf/README.md

 TestData/ExpectedData can be passed to the steps directly in a feature file or can be taken from a *.config file.

 Global configuration is available but it can be overwritten/updated by local config.
-Config files will be loaded automatically as long as feature file name is same as feature name defined inside the feature file!
+Config files will be loaded automatically.
+It is usually convinient to give same name to feature file like name of the feture it contains.
 For example file myTestFeature.feature shall contain

 	Feature: myTestFeature